tskit-dev/tutorials/_sources/what_is.md

     size=sz, style=style1, node_labels=labels, mutation_labels=mut_labels))
 ```

-There are now ten single nucleotide mutations in the tree sequence.
+There are now twelve single nucleotide mutations in the tree sequence.
 They are shown on the
 branches of the trees, and the positions of the ten variable sites associated with the
 mutations are shown along the X axis.